-DIY STEM kit and science activity puts kids on track for creative summer science learning.
+DIY maglev train science project puts kids on track for creative summer science learning.

 Engineers of all ages love a great wooden train!
-With the Magic Bullet Train Kit, young engineers get hands-on with the science of magnetism.
-The Magic Bullet Train Kit from the Science Buddies Store is a fun way to give kids a science learning experience that also doubles as a craft activity and even a playtime toy.
+With the Build a Floating Maglev Train project, young engineers get hands-on with the science of magnetism.
+This "magic bullet train" STEM exploration is a fun way to give kids a science learning experience that also doubles as a craft activity and even a playtime toy.
 This is a perfect activity for summer break!

 The Magic of MaglevMaglev trains are fascinating because they seem to defy logic—they levitate!
 A maglev train appears to float or hover above a track rather than roll across it.
 These trains look similar to monorail trains, but a maglev train specifically levitates and is powered by electromagnetic forces.
 Plus, a maglev train doesn't have wheels!

 It may look like magic, but a maglev train's levitation can be explained by science.
 A maglev train is lifted by the way magnetic fields can be positioned to repel one another.
 As the fields push away from each other, the train lifts off of the track and floats above the rail.
 Because it floats, when the train moves, there is no friction created by train wheels rolling over train tracks, so a maglev train glides and can move faster than a traditional train that rolls on wheels.